Fahim9083/COIT20246-Journal-Fahim-Hasan/week02.md

 ## Task 5 - Complete Week 1 Tutorial

-I reviewed my Week 1 journal and checked that the required Week 1 activities were completed.
-I also checked that my Week 1 journal entry and Knowledge Test screenshot were included in my GitHub repository.
+I went over my Week 1 journal to make sure I had finished all of the assignments.
+Additionally, I verified that my Knowledge Test screenshot and Week 1 journal entry were part of my GitHub repository.

 I have now completed the Week 1 and Week 2 tutorial activities.